VOMVC/VOMVC/README.md

             'FavIcon' => '',

-            // Create a Body Controller and connect it to any set of pages 'Body' => 'All Pages Will Output This Inside Body Element.'
+            // Create a Body Controller and connect it to any set of pages 'Body' => 'All Pages Will Output This Inside Body Element, Or Where Ever The {Body} Tag Is Located.'
         ]);
     });